Click the links below to find more information:

 Academic achievement beyond the minimum prerequisites or degree requirements including single/multiple majors/minors/degrees, and honors college enrollment

-The first four attributes are scored by the same three File Review Subcommittee (FRS) members who score the applicant's experiences.
-FRS members have limited access American Medical College Application Service (AMCAS®) application Work/Activities and Essay sections only.
+The first four attributes are scored by the same three Admissions File Review Committee (AFRC) members who score the applicant's experiences.
+AFRC members have limited access to American Medical College Application Service (AMCAS) application Work/Activities and Essay sections only.
 Scores are based on reading these sections of the application and evaluating what the applicant has done to illustrate initiative, interaction with diverse people, and motivation for medicine as well as the clarity with which this has been conveyed in the written application.

 The admissions staff scores workload and desire to learn.